 The pantry consists of two big elements: the shelving and the contents.

-Let’s start with the shelving:
+Let’s start with the shelving (affiliate links included for your convenience)

 I wanted to keep the shelves streamlined and simple.
 I originally found my inspiration in Holly’s kitchen makeover, and decided I wanted shelves like these.
 I bought pine boards from Home Depot and had them cut the boards down to size.
 I then took them home and stained them with my new favorite stain: